powerhome/makelib/docs/ANSIBLE.md

 include github.com/powerhome/makelib/Common.makefile
 include github.com/powerhome/makelib/Ansible.makefile

-# NOTE: All variables shown below should be explicitly defined in your Makefile
+# NOTE: Variables show below are optional and do not have to be explicitly defined

 # The target host name as defined in your inventory
 ansible_host=